richeney/azure-vwan-microhack/README.md

   Once created resources have been successfully imported then rerun `terraform plan` and `terraform apply`.

+### Cleaning up

+Whilst we are using Terraform to create the base environment, we are not using it for the lifecycle of the Virtual WAN config.

+The following tasks will use the portal and CLI to configure the remaining sections.

+As a result, running `terraform destroy` may not remove the environment.

 ## Task 2: Explore and verify

 After the Terraform deployment concludes successfully, the following has been deployed into your subscription: